Gogok: Mumun Korea

 The Gogok jewel is first found on the Korean peninsula during the Middle Mumun Period (850 to 550 BC) in which they have been unearthed from the graves of elites throughout the southern part of the peninsula.
-The Cist tomb #1 at Songguk-ni—in reference to the Bronze age rounded pit dwellings of Korea—dated to 800-700 BC has revealed an impressive array of elite grave goods consisting of a lute-shaped bronze dagger and chisel, a polished stone dagger, 11 willow leaf-shaped polished stone arrowheads, 17 tubular beads, and two comma-shaped amazonite stones.
+The Cist tomb #1 at Songguk-ni—in reference to the Bronze Age rounded pit dwellings of Korea—dated to 800–700 BC has revealed an impressive array of elite grave goods consisting of a lute-shaped bronze dagger and chisel, a polished stone dagger, 11 willow leaf-shaped polished stone arrowheads, 17 tubular beads, and two comma-shaped amazonite stones.
 These grave goods were typically found in positions where they were originally placed with or worn by the tomb-bearer.
 For instance, the Cist tomb #1 of the Songguk-ni site had a bronze dagger placed next to the tomb-bearer's left hand.
 The two comma-shaped ornaments were found on each side of the dagger tip suggested that they had been a decoration element of the now decomposed sheath.
 The tubular beads were scattered around the dagger between its midpoint and tip.
 Meanwhile, the stone dagger lay at the waist of the tomb-bearer with its tip pointing towards the feet suggesting that it was attached to the waist of the user.
 The comma-shaped ornaments were made of amazonite while the tubular bead ere made of jasper and amber while the small circular beads were made of amazonite, crystal or amber.
-This cist tomb—containing certain jade ornaments (Gogok jewels and tubular beads) and bronze tools—is believed to have belonged to he highest-ranking leaders of this particular Songguk-ni community as its contents align with the general elite paraphernalia of the Middle Mumun Period.
-Bronze mirrors would be added to this list of elite goods during the Late Mumun Period (550-300 BC).
+This cist tomb—containing certain jade ornaments (Gogok jewels and tubular beads) and bronze tools—is believed to have belonged to the highest-ranking leaders of this particular Songguk-ni community as its contents align with the general elite paraphernalia of the Middle Mumun Period.
+Bronze mirrors would be added to this list of elite goods during the Late Mumun Period (550–300 BC).